 The reasons listed here are why I am unable to provide a cost estimate for your wedding when you inquire about it in my direct messages.

 1. Your actual budget

-How much money you have for the wedding.
-Anybody can give you a wedding budget, but only you know how much you actually have for the wedding.
+The amount of money you have available for your wedding is a critical factor.
+While anyone can provide a wedding budget, only you know how much you have to spend.

-A professional may not be able to give you a wedding budget summary or estimate but she definitely be able to give you the much needed insight you need and factors to consider, to help you come up with a more realistic wedding budget.
+A professional may not be able to give you a detailed wedding budget estimate, if they are no5 handling your wedding planning, but they can provide the necessary information and factors to consider in order to develop a more realistic wedding budget.

-This way, you can come up with an estimate yourself.
+This can allow you to come up with an estimate on your own.

 2. How much things cost in your location.

 Conduct thorough research, take the time to meet with various experts, gather printed cost lists, and become familiar with the general prices of all wedding-related items.
 With this information, you can then assess your available funds and determine what type of wedding you can afford.

 To see if they will be willing and able to help pay for some of the wedding expenses or the whole wedding.

 Related: 6 Must-Have Talks with Parents & In-Laws Before Planning Your Wedding